For the dough:

 - 1 cup powdered sugar

-- Place butter, vanilla and salt in a large mixing bowl.
+- Make cookie dough: Place butter, vanilla and salt in a large mixing bowl.
 Beat well with an electric mixer.
 Add flour and 1/2 cup powdered sugar and mix until fully combined.
 Add the pecans and mix on low until incorporated.

-- Cool for 5 minutes on the baking sheet.
+- Roll in powdered sugar: Cool for 5 minutes on the baking sheet.
 Place 1 cup powdered sugar in a medium bowl.
 Roll the cookies in the sugar and set on a cooling rack to cool completely.
 Roll in the powdered sugar again.